 Value is created in continuous emotional interaction

 When people experience positive value, they reward the organization with positive value.
 If they experience negative value, the organization deserves nothing but negative value as a return gift.
-This is the law of nature in every organizations and business, and the most significant factor when separating success from failure.
+This is the law of nature in every organizations and business, and maybe the most significant factor when separating success from failure.

 Emotions and their behavioral effects need to be known